shazeedul/inventory-laravel/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within This Project, please send an e-mail to <a href="https://iqbalhasan.dev" target="_blank">IQBAL HASAN</a> via [support@iqbalhasan.dev](mailto:support@iqbalhasan.dev).
+If you discover a security vulnerability within This Project, please send an e-mail to <a href="https://shazeedul.dev" target="_blank">SYED SHAZEEDUL ISLAM</a> via [support@shazeedul.dev](mailto:support@shazeedul.dev).
 All security vulnerabilities will be promptly addressed.